fcsalgado/rna_pipelines_gasteracanthines/Filtrado de secuencias/README.md

 sed -i 's/U/T/g' silva.db

+# index the fasta file to be used in bowtie

+bowtie2-build /data/gpfs/projects/punim1528/a_minax/silva_db/silva.db /data/gpfs/projects/punim1528/a_minax/silva_db/SILVA

 #use bowtie to map agains silva and keep those sequences that are not in the database (unpaired)

 #!/bin/bash